linroger/Wealth-of-Nations/Financial Instruments/Assignments/Solutions/PSET 6 Solution.md

 S0 be the number of units of the index determined by this part of the payoff.
 With the S&P500 at 5,000.57 N = 0.0020 Finding the payoff for the case when ST *> S*0 is simpler than it first appears.

 The trick is to plot the payoff and to analyze the chart to determine the basic securities.
-Figure 3 gives the PLUS payoff for different values of ST .
+Figure 3 gives the PLUS payoff for different values of ST.

 ```typst
 #table(
   columns: 2,